-Priority will be given based on the merits of the application in meeting priority housing needs as described in the 2014 Kansas Consolidated Plan.
+Priority will be given based on the merits of the application in meeting priority housing needs as described in the current Kansas Consolidated Plan and Annual Action Plan.
 The most common housing problem at all income levels is cost burden.
 For households at or below 30% of AMI, the priority need is for households cost burdened at greater than 50% of income, followed by cost burden greater than 30% of income.